 - Successfully completed a 490-hour New York State Department of Motor Vehicles training program, working for an additional period of no less than 21 months cumulative participation in an Industries Worker assignment, and earned the Customer Service Representative job title listed on the Employment Readiness Title Chart at either Greene or Bedford Hill Correctional facilities.

 - Successfully worked in the Food Production Center at Mohawk Correctional Facility, completed a minimum of 800 hours of training in one of the seven job titles listed below, earned a Food Production Center certificate, and worked for a period of no less than 18 months at the Food Production Center.

 Merit Time: Eligible individuals will be evaluated prior to their Merit Time Parole Board appearance.
 Determinations will be based on an evaluation of the eligible individual's program performance, progress and attendance as well as overall record of institutional behavior.
-The Merit Time determination notice will be delivered to the offender approximately one week prior to the scheduled Parole Board appearance.
+The Merit Time determination notice will be delivered to the incarcerated individual approximately one week prior to the scheduled Parole Board appearance.